SealEnds/LocalMarket_Django/README.md

     Contet: Created with CKeditor5
     Reviews

+4. Admin: superuser

 Static pages can be created from django admin panel

 Admin panel names has been customized

+In order to allow a user be 'owner', you have to add the user to the group owner.
+Users and Groups use to default Django models.

-4. Project Structure -
+5. Project Structure -
 3 apps:

 mainApp -> Static folder for css and images - Main template: layout.html - Login and register